Lakeside-Apps/HouzLinc/README.md

 # HouzLinc

 This project builds an application to program a network of Insteon devices.
-It leverages publicly available documentation on how to program the Insteon hub and Insteon devices.
+It leverages publicly available documentation on how to program the Insteon hub and Insteon devices on the local network.
 The concept is similar to the old Houselinc program for Windows that Insteon used to distribute some years ago.

-I have a network of over 100 devices and more than 90 scenes in my house, which I configured back in 2013 using Houselinc.
+I have a network of over 100 Insteon devices and more than 90 scenes in my house, which I configured back in 2013 using Houselinc.
 Transitioning to the new Insteon Director app (or its previous incarnation) was not straightforward, prompting me to develop my own app.
 I called it HouzLinc.

 HouzLinc currently runs on Windows and Android.
-Porting it to iOS should be relatively straightforward (see below for why that is).
+Porting it to iOS should be relatively straightforward (see below for why).
 On Windows HouzLinc takes advantage of the size of a laptop or desktop screen.
-On a phone, the UI works more like a mobile app.
+On a phone, it works more like a mobile app.

 HouzLinc does not require a service to run.
-It can fully run on a local machine connected to the same local network as the Insteon Hub.
+It operates on a local machine connected to the same local network as the Insteon Hub.
 The house configuration representing the programming of the devices is stored in a single file that can reside on a local drive or on an online file service like Microsoft OneDrive, Google Drive, Dropbox, etc. (Only OneDrive is supported at this time).
-This ensures that the user data remains under their control, that is remains private, always accessible, can be passed on to new house owners, etc.
+This ensures that the user's data remains under their control as well as private, always accessible, and transferrable to new house owners, renters, etc.

-Multiple instances of this app can run concurrently on multiple devices and share the same configuration file, allowing the user to choose what device works best for the task at hand.
-Sometimes a big screen is best, and at other times a phone is more convenient.
+Multiple instances of HouzLinc can run simultaneously on different devices, sharing the same configuration file.
+This allows users to choose the most suitable device for their needs, whether it's a large screen or a mobile phone.

 HouzLinc also offers the following:
 - Updates to the configuration of scenes and devices are performed asynchronously, allowing users to continue making changes while previous updates are being applied to the devices.
 - In addition to devices and scenes, HouzLinc shows the All-Links between devices.
 This facilitates investigating issues and fixing the links as needed.
 - HouzLinc includes a Console view which can be used to send commands directly to the hub or to individual devices, providing further investigation capabilities.
-- Some batch operations are provided, such as removing or replacing a device, copying a device configuration to another, cleaning up after device removal, and so on.
-I expect to add more of these handy tasks over time as the need arises.
+- Some handy batch operations are provided, such as removing or replacing a device, copying a device configuration to another, cleaning up after device removal, and so on.
+More can be added over time as the need arises.

 This project is open source with an Apache license.
 As it is still in development, it contains bugs and limitations.
-It has not been pushed to an app store yet, so it has to be built and side-loaded on Windows or an Android phone.
+It has not been pushed to an app store yet, so it has to be built and side-loaded on Windows or Android.
 Contributions to fix issues, enhance or add functionality are welcome!

 ## Screenshots
-TBD: Add more screenshots and/or a short video.

 Here is a screenshots of the app running on Windows:

 <img src= "wideview.png" width="600"><br>